sbmlteam/sbmlteam.github.io/site/content/_index.md

 #          front page of the site.
 It uses a specialized template
 #          defined in the ../layouts/ directory.
 The template inserts
 #          the content you see below into the overall page structure
-#          and also adds additional elements, such as the links to
+#          and also adds additional elements.
-#          recent news articles.
-That is why those elements are not
-#          present here.
 # ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 layout = "home"
 #=====================================================================